Simon-48/How-Advanced-Neuromarketing-Methods-Can-Improve-Consumer-Preference-Prediction/README.md

 ## Study Objective

 The study aimed to compare traditional self-reported measures (valence, arousal, dominance) with advanced neuromarketing techniques—specifically, FFT-based EEG analysis—in predicting consumer liking of experiential (intangible) products, like music videos.
+Kindly check the 'Results.docx' file.
 The main questions addressed were:

 ### RQ1: Can EEG (via FFT analysis) outperform self-reported measures in predicting liking?